 Selecting Franchisees for SITB

 Sean joined Snack in the Box, as a Franchise Field Manager, back in 2002.
-His role for the last 7 years is Sales Director and he is responsible for the recruitment and selection of new SITB Franchisees.
-We asked Sean how he works with individuals looking to purchase a SITB Franchise, to ensure both parties are confident they have made the right ‘long term’ decision when a Franchise is awarded by SITB.
+His role for the last 7 years is Sales Director, responsible for the recruitment and selection of new SITB Franchisees.
+We asked Sean how he works with individuals looking to purchase a SITB Franchise.
+We look at how to ensure both parties are confident they have made the right ‘long term’ decision when a Franchise is awarded by SITB.

 “What qualities are you looking for in a prospective Franchisee?”

-Ideally, someone who wants to run the business in a ‘hands-on’ capacity, our franchise model does not really lend its self to running the business as Management Franchise.
+Ideally, someone who wants to run the business in a ‘hands-on’ capacity.
+Our franchise model does not lend itself to running the business as Management Franchise.

-Individuals need to be self-motivated, have a ‘cheerful’ personality, realistic expectations around the earnings that a SITB Franchise will generate and most importantly be able to work to a system - our experience tells us that our most successful Franchisees all follow the SITB system and model.
+Individuals need to be self-motivated and have a ‘cheerful’ personality.
+Also, realistic expectations around the earnings for a SITB Franchise and most importantly, be able to work to a system.
+Our experience shows that our most successful Franchisees all follow the SITB system and model.

 “Takes us through the ‘steps’ during the selection process?”